grafana/agent/docs/sources/flow/reference/components/pyroscope.java.md

 /tmp/grafana-agent-asprof-musl-{SHA1}/lib/libasyncProfiler.so
 ```

-Upon process profiling startup, the component detects libc type and copies according `libAsyncProfiler.so` into the
+After process profiling startup, the component detects libc type and copies according `libAsyncProfiler.so` into the
 target process file system at the exact same path.

 {{% admonition type="note" %}}